We found 10 urologists who accept Empire BlueCross BlueShield near Stamford, CT.

 Dr. Michael Nurzia practices urology (urinary tract disease) in Stamford, CT and New Haven, CT.
 Dr. Nurzia attended Mount Sinai School of Medicine and then went on to complete his residency at a hospital affiliated with UMDNJ-Robert Wood Johnson Medical School.
 Patient ratings for Dr. Nurzia average 3.0 stars out of 5.
 He is an in-network provider for Anthem, ConnectiCare, Blue Cross/Blue Shield, and more.
 He is affiliated with Yale New Haven Health System.
 New patients are welcome to contact his office for an appointment.

 Clinical interests: Robotic Prostatectomy, Laparoscopic Kidney Surgery, Laser Prostate Surgery

-Dr. Richard Santarosa is a medical specialist in urology (urinary tract disease).
-His average patient rating is 1.5 stars out of 5.
-He is an in-network provider for Anthem, ConnectiCare, and POMCO, as well as other insurance carriers.
-Dr. Santarosa studied medicine at the University of Rochester School of Medicine and Dentistry.
-For his professional training, Dr. Santarosa completed a residency program at New York-Presbyterian Hospital.
-He is professionally affiliated with Yale New Haven Health System.
-He welcomes new patients.
+Dr. Richard Santarosa is an urologist in Stamford, CT and New Haven, CT.
+His patients gave him an average rating of 1.5 out of 5 stars.
+Dr. Santarosa is in-network for Anthem, ConnectiCare, and POMCO, as well as other insurance carriers.
+Before completing his residency at New York-Presbyterian Hospital, Dr. Santarosa attended medical school at the University of Rochester School of Medicine and Dentistry.
+Dr. Santarosa is affiliated with Yale New Haven Health System.
+He is accepting new patients.